markv86/BootstrapBio/README.md

 portfolio with images of past projects

-style sheet for page repsonsivness. change page for screen size of 600 px for better viewing on small screens
+style sheet for page responsiveness. change page for screen size of 600 px for better viewing on small screens